bla-ke/arch-compile-kernel/README.md

 ```

 ## Warranty
-I don't give you any warranty: you use this script on you own.
+I don't give you any warranty: you use this script on you own (please read `LICENSE`)

 ## Language
 Available languages:
 - `English (en)`
 - `Polski (pl)`

 You can make your own translate of this script!
-Just download my files and add the next option in the first PS3!
+Just download my files and add the next option in the first PS3.